f-mohamed-abdullah/YelanBot/README.md

 Contributions to this repository are welcome.
 If you find a bug, have a feature request, or want to contribute in any other way, please follow these steps:

 - Fork the repository.
--Create a new branch for your feature or bug fix or you can work on the main branch too.
+- Create a new branch for your feature or bug fix or you can work on the main branch too.
 - Make your changes and commit them with descriptive commit messages.
 - Push your changes to your forked repository.
 - Create a PR against the main branch of this repository, describing your changes and the problem or feature you're addressing.